PRODUCTION FROM THE FIELD

 TransportOil and gas are routed to export pipelines via the processing facility at Ekofisk J. Gas from the Ekofisk area is transported via the Norpipe gas pipeline to Emden in Germany, while the oil is sent via the Norpipe oil pipeline to Teesside in the UK.

-StatusProduction from Ekofisk is maintained at a high level through continuous water injection, drilling of production and injection wells, and well interventions.
+StatusThe production from Ekofisk is maintained at a high level through continuous water injection, drilling of production and injection wells, and well interventions.
+Water injection is extended in the southern part of the field.
 Key challenges are identifying the remaining oil pockets in a mature, waterflooded reservoir, as well as handling the increasing volumes of produced water.
-Ekofisk Life of Field Seismic (LoFS) provides data for monitoring of waterflood and dynamic changes in the overburden for use in reservoir management.
-First phase drilling on Ekofisk Z was completed in 2020.
 Infill drilling on Ekofisk is expected to continue throughout the lifetime of the field.
-Water injection is extended in the southern part of the field by the installation of a new subsea template, Ekofisk VC.
+Various drilling methods are being studied to reduce drilling costs, for example coiled tubing drilling.
 In 2022, the production licence 018, which includes the Ekofisk field, was extended until 2048.

 ACCRUED INVESTMENTS IN NOMINAL NOK